-- (1) Each water supply work approval must have mandatory conditions to give effect to: - (a) the clauses set out in this Division, and - (b) any other condition required to implement the provisions of this Plan. - (2) The water supply work must not be used to take water under an access licence unless in compliance with the relevant access rules for the taking of water as specified in Part 8. - (3) Upon becoming aware of a breach of any condition of the approval, the approval holder must: - (a) notify the Minister as soon as practicable, and - (b) if the notification under paragraph (a) was not in writing, confirm the notification in writing within seven days of becoming aware of the breach. - (4) Flow measurement devices must be installed and maintained on all The mandatory conditions of a water supply works used for extraction of water under an access licence and must be of a type and maintained in a manner which is acceptable work approval must give effect to subclause 56 (1) (a) of the Minister. - (5) Water extraction, water management infrastructure and cropping details must be provided on request, in Sharing Plan for the form and in accordance with procedures established by Gwydir Regulated River Water Source 2016, as in force immediately prior to the Minister commencement of this Plan. - (5) The mandatory conditions of a water supply work approval must give effect to subclause 56 (1) (b) of the Water Sharing Plan for the Gwydir Regulated River Water Source 2016, as in force immediately prior to the commencement of this Plan. - (6) The taking of water may only occur in accordance with the conditions applying to the access licence that will have its water allocation account debited for that take. - (7) Despite subclause (1), subclauses (4) to (6) do not apply to approvals for water supply works held by WaterNSWWater NSW provided the approval is not nominated by an access licence.
+- (1) Each water supply work approval must have mandatory conditions to give effect to: - (a) the clauses set out in this Division, and - (b) any other condition required to implement the provisions of this Plan. - (2) The water supply work must not be used to take water under an access licence unless in compliance with the relevant access rules for the taking of water as specified in Part 8. - (3) Upon becoming aware of a breach of any condition of the approval, the approval holder must: - (a) notify the Minister as soon as practicable, and - (b) if the notification under paragraph (a) was not in writing, confirm the notification in writing within seven days of becoming aware of the breach. - (4) Flow measurement devices must be installed and maintained on all water supply works used for extraction of water under an access licence and must be of a type and maintained in a manner which is acceptable to the Minister. - (5) Water extraction, water management infrastructure and cropping details must be provided on request, in the form and in accordance with procedures established by the Minister. - (6) The taking of water may only occur in accordance with the conditions applying to the access licence that will have its water allocation account debited for that take. - (7) Despite subclause (1), subclauses (4) to (6) do not apply to approvals for water supply works held by WaterNSW provided the approval is not nominated by an access licence. - (8) Water supply work approvals held by WaterNSW must have mandatory conditions to give effect to the provisions in Part 10. - (9) If an approval for a water supply work is subject to a mandatory metering equipment condition in relation to the work, subclause (4) ceases to have effect in relation to the work on the day on which the condition applies to the approval.

-- (8) Water supply work approvals held by WaterNSWWater NSW must have mandatory conditions to give effect to the provisions in Part 10. - (9) If an approval for a water supply work is subject to a mandatory metering equipment condition in relation to the work, subclause (4) ceases to have effect in relation to the work on the day on which the condition applies to the approval. - (10) If an approval for a water supply work is subject to a mandatory condition imposed by Part 10 or Part 11 of the Water Management (General) Regulation 2018 relating to the recording or reporting of water that is taken by the work, subclauses (4) and subclause (5) ceaseceases to have effect in relation to the work on the day on which the condition applies to the approval.
+(10) If an approval for a water supply work is subject to a mandatory condition imposed by Part 10 or Part 11 of the Water Management (General) Regulation 2018 relating to the recording or reporting of water that is taken by the work, subclauses (4) and (5) cease to have effect in relation to the work on the day on which the condition applies to the approval.